 Follow School Bus Safety Rules

 School buses can often be irritating to motorists, forcing them to make frequent stops on both sides of the road.
 However, school buses safely transport our children to and from school, and they deserve special care.
 If you’re driving behind a bus, allow greater room between it and your vehicle in case of a sudden stop.
-Rear-ending a bus, especially in a large vehicle like a commercial truck, can cause catastrophic injuries to children sitting in the back seats.
+Rear-ending a bus, especially in a large vehicle like a commercial truck, can cause catastrophic injuries in Kansas City to children sitting in the back seats.

 Never pass a bus while it’s unloading children.
 Don’t assume children won’t cross the road in front of the bus to reach their destinations.
 If you’re driving on a road with no barrier between you and oncoming traffic, both lanes must stop for a bus that’s loading or unloading children.
 If you’re on a highway with a barricade separating the lanes, only the side with the bus must stop, however, drivers on both sides of the road should always be cautious when children are getting on or off a bus.